5 Things I’ve Learned About Boys and Minecraft

 By Jonathon Reed

-As part of Next Gen Men’s summer programming and NGM Boys Club, I’ve been using Minecraft on a regular basis and spending a lot of time with boys for whom it’s a major hobby.
+As part of Next Gen Men’s summer programming and NGM Alliance, I’ve been using Minecraft on a regular basis and spending a lot of time with boys for whom it’s a major hobby.
 These are five things (some pro, some con) that I think parents with Minecraft-enthusiast sons should know.

 It builds positive qualities and useful skills.